-Notes to Unaudited Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
-Three months ended December 31, 2007 and 2008
+Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Years ended September 30, 2008 and 2007

 (d) Capital assets

 Capital assets are recorded at cost less related investment tax credits and accumulated amortization.
 Amortization is provided on a straight-line basis over the estimated useful lives of the assets at the number of years indicated below: